erykjj/jwlmanager/res/HELP.md

 ######
 ### Add
 ######
-In the case of Favorites, used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
-And with Playlists you can add *images* ('bmp', 'gif', 'heic', 'jpg', 'png') to an existing playlist or create a new list.
+In the case of **Favorites**, used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
+And with **Playlists** you can add *images* ('bmp', 'gif', 'heic', 'jpg', 'png') to an existing playlist or create a new list.
 #####
 ######
 ### Delete